Daišan: Shunzhi Emperor's reign

 In 1643, Hong Taiji died and a successor was not named.
 At first, Daišan named Hong Taiji's eldest son Hooge as the heir, but the latter declined the offer to succeed his father.
 Ajige and Dodo wanted Dorgon to take the throne, but Dorgon declined on the grounds that acceptance would be an act of disloyalty to the late emperor, who raised him.
 The issue was finally settled when many generals who followed Hong Taiji into battle declared that they wanted one of Hong Taiji's sons on the throne.
 As such, Hong Taiji's ninth son Fulin (the future Shunzhi Emperor), then at the age of six, was proclaimed emperor, with Dorgon and Jirgalang acting as co-regents.
 Yet even after the entire Qing court had sworn an oath of allegiance to the throne, and there was a conspiracy by some nobles to let Dorgon replace Fulin.
 Daišan settled the dispute by supporting Fulin and exposing the conspirators, which included his own son Šoto and his grandson Adali (eldest son of Sahaliyen).
-Dorgon and Daišan had them both of them executed.
+Dorgon and Daišan had them both executed.